botbind/docs/commands.md

 ## Command Options

 Klasa Commands can be customized to do pretty much anything you want.
-Here all the commands at once, you only have to add whichever ones you need to change:
+Here all the options at once, you only have to add whichever ones you need to change:

 ```js
 module.exports = class extends Command {